Lchahuas/cloud-project/README.md

 To enhance accessibility and real-world usability, an intuitive API has been meticulously developed using FastAPI.
 This API is designed to seamlessly integrate with external applications or services, providing a convenient interface for Heart Failure predictions.

+## Why Cloud Computing is important for our application?

+- Infrastructure Automation and Orchestration:

+Utilize tools like Terraform or CloudFormation for automating infrastructure provisioning.
+Services like Kubernetes enable automated deployment and scaling of your application, ensuring it can handle varying workloads efficiently.

+- Cloud-based CI/CD:

+Implement a CI/CD pipeline using services like Cloud Build or AWS CodePipeline for automated building, testing, and deployment of your application.
+Cloud-native CI/CD workflows leverage scalability for parallel testing and faster development cycles.

 ## Deployment on Google Cloud Platform

 The entire system is deployed on the robust infrastructure of Google Cloud Platform (GCP).
 This cloud-based deployment ensures scalability, reliability, and efficient management of computational resources.
 Leveraging GCP's services, the API is hosted in a manner that guarantees optimal performance and availability.